devbisme/KiPart/docs/usage.rst

 When the option ``-r xilinx7`` is used, the individual pin files or entire .zip archives for the `Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.

-When the option '-r stm32cube' is used, the input file should be the pin layout file exported from the STM32CubeMx tool.
-To create this file; create a project with STM32CubeMx then from window menu select "Pinout -> Generate CSV pinout text file".
+When the option ``-r stm32cube`` is used, the input file should be the pin layout file exported from the STM32CubeMx tool.
+To create this file, create a project with STM32CubeMx and then from window menu select "Pinout -> Generate CSV pinout text file".
 If you select pin features or define labels for pins these will be reflected in the generated library symbol.

 When the option ``-r lattice`` is used, the input file should come from the Lattice website.

 The ``-s`` option specifies the arrangement of the pins in the schematic symbol: